mobiletest2016/machine-learning-articles/articles/an-introduction-to-dcgans.md

 When converted into best practices, this is a list that when used should improve any GAN compared to vanilla ones from the early days:

 1. **Minimizing fully connected layers:** Remove fully connected hidden layers for deeper architectures, [relying on Global Average Pooling instead](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/reducing-trainable-parameters-with-a-dense-free-convnet-classifier.md).
 If you cannot do that, make sure to add Dense layers only to the input of the Generator and the output of the Discriminator.
-    - The first layer of the Generator must be a Dense layer because it must be able to take samples from the latent distribution \[latex\]Z\[/latex\] as its input.
+    - The first layer of the Generator must be a Dense layer because it must be able to take samples from the latent distribution $Z$ as its input.
     - The final layer of the Discriminator must be a Dense layer because it must be able to convert inputs to a probability value.
 2. **Allowing the network to learn its own downsampling and upsampling.** This is achieved through replacing _deterministic pooling functions_ (like [max pooling](https://github.com/mobiletest2016/machine-learning-articles/blob/master/articles/what-are-max-pooling-average-pooling-global-max-pooling-and-global-average-pooling.md)) with strided convolutions in the Discriminator and fractional-strided convolutions in the Generator.
 3. **Applying Batch Normalization.** Ensuring that the data distributions within each layer remain in check means that the weights updates oscillate less during training, and by consequence training is more stable.
 4. **Use Rectified Linear Unit in the Generator.** The ReLU activation function is used in the generator, except for the last layer, which uses Tanh.
 5. **Use Leaky ReLU in the Discriminator.** This was found to work well, in contrast to the Goodfellow et al. (2014) approach, which used maxout.
 Radford et al. (2015) set the slope of the leak to 0.2.

 For the record: for training their DCGANs, they used minibatch SGD with Adam optimization, a batch size of 128, weight init from a zero-centered Normal distribution with 0.02 stddev.
-Learning rate for Adam was set to 0.0002 (contrary to default 0.001) and the momentum term \[latex\]\\beta\_1\[/latex\] was reduced to 0.5 from 0.9.
+Learning rate for Adam was set to 0.0002 (contrary to default 0.001) and the momentum term $\\beta\_1$ was reduced to 0.5 from 0.9.

 Best practices, always nice!